Axinom/public-test-vectors/README.md

 * "en-AU" language is the same content at a higher pitch.
 * "et-ET" language is the same content at a lower pitch.

+# Content keys

+The content keys are listed below, individually for each test vector.
+You may also download a CPIX document that contains all content keys for all the test vectors defined here: [ContentKeys-v7.xml](ContentKeys-v7.xml).

 # v7-MultiDRM-SingleKey

 Single-period presentation using DASH live profile.
 All video and audio representations are encrypted using the same key.
 Text representations are not encrypted.